emmomp/SMURPHS_OHC/README.md

 ## Steps to reproduce the paper's figures and tables

 To reproduce the paper's figures and tables, follow these steps:
-- Download the data required for the figures from the Figshare repository [figshare details] and place in a directory named 'data_in'.
+- Download the data required for the figures from the Figshare repository [https://figshare.com/articles/dataset/data_in/19281761/2] and place in a directory named 'data_in'.
 Which data is required for which figures is listed below.
 Alternatively this data can be re-generated from the original model output using the python files in the [code](code/) directory - see "Steps to reproduce the paper's analysis from model output".
 - Install necessary libraries (see requirements).
 - Clone the [figure_notebooks](figure_notebooks/) directory into the same directory that contains 'data_in'.
 - Run the notebooks.